vanichx/Cub3D/README.md

 ## Summary

-After learning the basics of the ``miniLibX`` graphics library in the [so_long](https://gitlab.com/madebypixel02/so_long) project, this project was quicker to do than expected.
-However, raycasting was a brand new concept with tons of mathematical concepts behind it, so it was a bit tricky to grasp at first.
-Having said that, it was still a lot of fun :)
+After learning the basics of the ``miniLibX`` graphics library in the [so_long](https://github.com/vanichx/so_long) project, but you will need time to understand the concept of raycasting, for our team to do this project took about 3 weeks (with bonus).